Suggested links

 What is the difference between high-functioning alcoholism and alcohol use disorder?

-Alcohol Use Disorder is the medical umbrella term used to describe all alcohol-related conditions, including high-functioning alcoholism.
+Alcohol use disorder is the medical umbrella term used to describe all alcohol-related substance use disorders.
+As a result, high-functioning alcoholism is a form of alcohol use disorder.

 Kent S. Hoffman, D.O. is a founder of Addiction HelpReviewed by:Kent S. Hoffman, D.O.